-Significant unobservable Туре Valuation technique inputs Equity Quoted prices (unadjusted) in active markets for identical investments assets or liabilities.
-Not applicable Market comparison technique: the valuation model is based on market multiples derived from quoted prices of companies comparable to the investee, adjusted for the effect of the non-marketability of the equity securities, and the revenue and Non-equity EBITDA of the investee.
-The estimate is adjusted for the next Adjusted market investments debt of the investee. multiple
+Туре Valuation technique Significant unobservable inputs Equity Quoted prices (unadjusted) in active markets for identical investments assets or liabilities.
+Not applicable Market comparison technique : the valuation model is based on market multiples derived from quoted prices of companies comparable to the investee, adjusted for the effect of the non- marketability of the equity securities, and the revenue and Non-equity investments EBITDA of the investee.
+The estimate is adjusted for the next debt of the investee.
+Adjusted market multiple

-Notes to the financial statements for the year ended 30 June 2022 (Cont'd)
+Notes to the financial statements for the year ended 30 June 2023 (Cont'd)